Narmad

 Narmadashankar Lalshankar Dave ([nər.mə.d̪aː ʃəŋ.kər lal.ʃəŋ.kər d̪ə.ʋe]) (24 August 1833 – 26 February 1886), popularly known as Narmad, was an Indian Gujarati-language poet, playwright, essayist, orator, lexicographer and reformer under the British Raj.
 He is considered to be the founder of modern Gujarati literature.
 After studying in Bombay, he stopped serving as a teacher to live by writing.
 During his prolific career, he introduced many literary forms in Gujarati.
 He faced economic struggles but proved himself as a dedicated reformer, speaking loudly against religious and social orthodoxy.
 His essays, poems, plays and prose were published in several collections.
 His Mari Hakikat, the first autobiography in Gujarati, was published posthumously.
 His poem Jai Jai Garavi Gujarat is now the state anthem of Gujarat state of India.

 Early life

-Narmad was born in Surat, Gujarat on 24 August 1833 to Lalshankar and Navdurga.
+Narmad was born in Surat, Gujarat on 24 August 1833 to Lalshankar and Navdurga in a Nagar Brahmin family.
 His family home in Amliran, Surat was destroyed in the great fire of 1837 but was later rebuilt.
 He commenced schooling with Nana Mehta in Bhuleshwar, Bombay at age five.
 He later joined Fakir Mehta and Ichchha Mehta's school in Surat and moved to Bombay where he attended the Government Gujarati school of Balgovind Mehta at Pydhonie.
 He returned to Surat where he attended the school of Durgaram Mehta and Pranshankar Mehta.
 He was initiated in Upanayan at age eight.
 He started studying at the English School, Elphinstone Institute, Bombay on 6 January 1845, beginning college in June 1850.
 He delivered his first public speech Mandali Malvathi Thata Labh (The Advantages of Forming An Association) that same year.
 His mother died on 23 November 1850 and he left college.